-First, you need to know how much you can expect to spend.
-The average cost for a mid-range bathroom remodel is $16,000 to $17,000, according to 150 Points.
+First, you need to know how much you can expect to spend; The average cost for a mid-range bathroom remodel is $16,000 to $20,000.
 A good rule of thumb is to keep your remodeling project between 5 and 10 percent of the value of your home to get a good return on your investment.

 Choose stain-resistant grout to go with your tiles.
 While it does cost a little more than traditional grout, it pays off because your floors and shower stalls continue to look good for longer, with less cleaning required.